chetan51/unity-api/README.md

 ## Receiving data into your Python client from Unity

 `fetcher.sync()` returns an `outputData` dictionary that contains data sent out from Unity.

+# Parameters

+Some useful parameters you can adjust:

+- On the `API` prefab, you can adjust `Update Rate` (how quickly Unity sends data to the proxy server) and `Run Speed` (the rate at which time passes).